Platform feature: Low pass filter

 Result after applying the low pass filter

-The result of this filter is written to a new channel whose data preview looks as follows:
+The result of this filter is written to a new signal whose data preview looks like this:

 Experience the IoT and analytics platform live and make an appointment.